danielalcalde/encap/README.md

 This program is intended to be used for scientific computing, it is possible to run different experiments in different containers and keep track of the results.

 It currently has support for:
-* Running experiments locally/remotely thourgh ssh
+* Running experiments locally/remotely through ssh
 * Starting several experiments in parallel
 * Running experiments through SLURM

-If one want to execute a script instead of writing:
+If one wants to execute a script instead of writing:
 ```bash
 python scripts/my_script.py
 ```